G. de P. — All right, I am ready to answer any questions that may be asked.

 G. de P. — It does.
 The spiritual part of us aspires or desires to become greater, more spiritual.
 In other words, it aspires towards the divine.
 Just as the human aspires to become more spiritual, aspires towards the spirit, and just as the beasts around us unconsciously aspire to become men.

 Student — Shall we become cognizant of this inner god, united with it, while we are still in these bodies of flesh?
 And if so, is this the meaning of the saying in the Bible: "While yet in the flesh, I shall see my god"?

 G. de P. — Yes.
 There is a time in the series of initiations, as I believe I have mentioned on several other occasions, when the neophyte, no matter how high he may stand — a Master preparing for a high initiation is a neophyte until he attains that illumination — sees his own inner god face to face.
-And this inner god is what Jesus the Christ referred to in the New Testament, when he said, "I and my Father in Heaven."
+And this inner god is what Jesus the Christ referred to in the New Testament, when he said, "I and my Father are one."
+[John 10:30]

 Student — In that case do they then become what we call initiates or are they even higher?

 G. de P. — Oh, there are many degrees of initiation, many degrees.
 There are low initiations and high initiations.
 Low and high as adjectives of course refer to quality, the low initiations are not so spiritual as the high initiations.
 Do you understand that?

 G. de P. — Have you anything further to ask?

 Student — My question is a little out of order now.
 I wanted to ask, when you were speaking of visiting the planets: is it possible for the ordinary psychometer to visit the planets of our solar system?